QuantEcon/lecture-python.myst/_sources/prob_matrix.md

 We call this the induced probability distribution of random variable $X$.

-## Digression: What Does Probability Mean?
+## What Does Probability Mean?

 Before diving in, we'll say a few words about what probability theory means and how it connects to statistics.

-These are topics that are also touched on in the quantecon lectures  <https://python.quantecon.org/prob_meaning.html> and <https://python.quantecon.org/navy_captain.html>.
+We  also touch  on these topics in the quantecon lectures  <https://python.quantecon.org/prob_meaning.html> and <https://python.quantecon.org/navy_captain.html>.

 For much of this lecture we'll be discussing  fixed "population" probabilities.